/ Continuing Education

 Saturday, 9–11am | $250

-This course offers students an in depth introduction to figure drawing.
-Students will learn how to draw anatomy, hands, portraits, props, composition and background, and designing characters.
+This course offers students an in-depth introduction to figure drawing.
+Students will learn how to draw anatomy, hands, portraits, props, composition and background, and design characters.
 Throughout the course, students will engage in observational drawing, drawing from a clothed figure drawing model to better understand how to depict the human form in their art.

 Saturday, 9–11am | $250

-This is a great class for any student who is interested in delving into the world of painting.
-Students will learn the fundamentals of creating a painting, including composition, color, and paint application.
-As a class we will learn how to prep a canvas, sketch ideas, mix colors, and explore multiple painting tools and techniques.
-Paintings will be representational, so each student will choose their own subject matter — ranging from human and animal portraits, still lives, and landscapes.
+Learn the fundamentals of creating a painting, including composition, color and paint application.
+Students will learn how to prep a canvas, sketch ideas, mix colors, and explore multiple painting tools and techniques.

 Tuesday, 6–9pm | $495